 Q: How does the expanded CTC advance racial equity and reduce child poverty?

-A: The American Rescue Plan is projected to cut child poverty in half in 2021, and the one-year expansion of the CTC accounts for the vast majority of the poverty-fighting effect of the bill.
+A: If implemented well, the American Rescue Plan is projected to cut child poverty in half in 2021, and the one-year expansion of the CTC accounts for the vast majority of the poverty-fighting effect of the bill.
 Its impact on racial disparities in poverty is even more dramatic: if implemented well, this change may cut poverty by 52 percent for Black children, by 45 percent for Hispanic children, by 37 percent for Asian American and Pacific Islander (AAPI) children, and by 62 percent for Indigenous children.